Transform International

 Nancy, a lawyer by profession, was formerly the Manager, Appropriate Technology Enabled Development program for PIND, an NGO in the Niger Delta, Nigeria.
 She earned doctorate from Royal Roads University researching sustainable sanitation in Niger Delta (Nigeria) riverine communities.

-Nancy practiced law for 8 years in Ontario and 2 years in New Brunswick before starting an advertising agency with her husband Paul.
+Nancy practised law for 8 years in Ontario and 2 years in New Brunswick before starting an advertising agency with her husband Paul.
 Subsequently she worked in marketing communications and brand strategy consulting until settling into her real passion – water, sanitation, and hygiene development.
 Having joined Rotary in 1994, Nancy served as District Governor of Rotary District 7810 in 2003-2004.
 She was the inaugural Rotary Coordinator for Zone 24 east in 2008.
 She also served as a member of the WASRAG board.